XenonPy/Tklib2/README.md

 # Tklib2
 Tklib2 is an open-source Python library that aims to facilitate the creation of Python apps with GUIs.

-Tklib2 is open source and governed by the Eclipse Public v2.0 license.
+Tklib2 is open source and governed by the Eclipse Public v2.0 license for v0.3.

+Versions 0.2 and below are public domain.

 ## About Tklib2
 Tklib2 packages different Tkinter components into simple functions, for example: